material-motion/material-motion/concepts/runtimes.md

     squareView's runtime objects = [runtimeObjectForPlan(Draggable)]
     squareView's named runtime objects = {"name1": runtimeObjectForPlan(Pinchable)}

-We now have a set of instances that are able to fulfill the provided Plans.
+We now have a collection of instances that are able to fulfill the provided Plans.

 TODO: Discuss how to store these Plans.
 TODO: Discuss how to send events to these Plans.